linode/ansible_linode/docs/modules/object_keys.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- python >= 2.7
-- linode_api4 >= 3.0
+- python >= 3.0

 Parameters
 ----------

-  label (True, string, None)
-    The unique label to give this key

   access (False, list, None)
     A list of access permissions to give the key.

+      bucket_name (True, str, None)
+        The name of the bucket to set the key's permissions for.

       cluster (True, str, None)
         The id of the cluster that the provided bucket exists under.

-    bucket_name (True, str, None)
-      The name of the bucket to set the key's permissions for.

       permissions (True, str, None)
         The permissions to give the key.

+  label (False, str, None)
+    The unique label to give this key.